Consensys/doc.goquorum/docs/tutorials/kubernetes/production.md

 ## Overview

-To get things ready for production we will use the same charts and we need to set a few of the values in the `cluster` map as seen in the [Deploy](#deploy-the-network) section.
+To get things ready for production, use the same charts and set the values in the `cluster` map as seen in the [Deploy](#deploy-the-network) section.

 !!!warning